open-source-tabletop/openfire-gm-halo/README.md

 # Halo Firefight

 A Halo skirmish wargame using the Open Fire system.

-Find out more at https://github.com/open-source-tabletop/openfire
+Find out more and get the core rules for Open Fire at https://github.com/open-source-tabletop/openfire

 ## Module Rules